JonathanHalpern/cinema-ticket-booker/README.md

 ## Points for improvement

-Use an Apollo server as middleware to themoviedb so that GraphQL can be used.
+Use an Apollo server to expose a GraphQL API for the MovieDB.
 This would allow more efficient queries.

 Send a second query to the API to get the release_date object, which contains the movie certification.
-Use this to restrict 'child' ticket sales on movies with a rating 15 or 18.
+Use this to restrict 'child' ticket sales on movies with a rating 15+.

 Add a search bar to the top so that the user can filter which movies are shown.